DiegoServinHdn/Babies-GO-Data-Structures/README.md

 # Babies-GO-Data-Structures
-Projects from my data structure course made with GO
+Projects from my data structure course.
+Made with GO